Favorite nursery rhyme party games that will have the kids singing, jumping and having fun.

 Little Bo Peep Has Lost Her Sheep

-Hide some toy sheep around the party area and have the kids help Bo Peep find them.
+A great nursery rhyme game is to hide some toy sheep around the party area and have the kids help Bo Peep find them.
 You could have an adult dressed as Bo Peep and she could lead the children round.

 Play this like musical chairs but instead of chairs use large star shapes that you place on the floor.
 The children dance around to music and when the music stops, they must go and stand on a star.
 Last one on to stand on a star gets to choose a small sticker and is out of the game.
 The last two children left in the game get a small prize.